rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 In order to explicitly mark a macro for the compiler to expand, we actually just mark the `!` or `#` token on the macro call.
 The compiler looks around the token for the other bits it needs.

 In most cases, when you're writing a proc or attribute macro you don't really need that level of precision when marking macros.
-Instead, you just want to expand every macro in your input before continuing!
+Instead, you just want to expand every macro in your input before continuing.

-The `syn` crate has a utility attribute `#[syn(expand_input)]` which converts a normal proc or attribute macro into one that does that expansion.
-For example, if we add `#[syn(expand_input)]` to our `string_length` proc macro above, we get something like:
+The `syn` crate has a utility attribute `#[syn::expand_input]` which converts a normal proc or attribute macro into one that does that expansion.
+For example, if we add `#[syn::expand_input]` to our `string_length` proc macro above, we get something like:

 ```rust